adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 A Chain Positioning rule target sequence has three parts: backtrack, input, and lookahead glyph sequences.
 A glyph sequence comprises one or more glyphs or glyph classes.

 The most important is input glyph sequence.
 This is the sequence of glyphs and glyph classes to which positioning operations are applied.
 Optionally, a prefix (also known as backtrack) glyph sequence may be specified, as well as a suffix (also known as lookahead) glyph sequence.
-The entire sequence of glyphs -- prefix plus input plus suffix -- must match in the current context for the rule to be applied.
+The entire sequence of glyphs — prefix plus input plus suffix — must match in the current context for the rule to be applied.
 The match sequence is aligned to the current context by aligning the first glyph of the input sequence with the current glyph of the text being processed.
 If the rule is matched, then the current context moves the current glyph pointer ahead in the original text by the length of the input sequence.
 Note that in the FDK syntax, the entire context string (backtrack sequence + input sequence + look-ahead sequence) are all written in the text string order.
 This is worth emphasis, as inside the lookup rule, the glyphs of the backtrack sequence are written in reverse order from the text to be matched.
 Developers of font editing tools who know this are sometimes confused by the FDK syntax.

 For each glyph or glyph class in the input sequence, the contextual rule may specify one lookup (§[4.e](#4.e)) to be applied at that position.
 Note that the specified lookup may contain many rules; the implementation must ensure that only one rule in a referenced lookup will match at that position in the input sequence.
 Lookups cannot be specified for the glyphs or glyph classes in the backtrack and lookahead sequences.

-The input sequence is defined by appending the mark (') character to all the glyph names and class names (and only these names) within the input sequence.
-Applying the mark (') character to keywords such as anchor and mark or a value record will result in a syntax error.
+The input sequence is defined by appending the mark (`'`) character to all the glyph names and class names (and only these names) within the input sequence.
+Applying the mark (`'`) character to keywords such as anchor and mark or a value record will result in a syntax error.

 <a name="6.h.ii"></a>
 #### 6.h.ii.
 Specifying Contextual Positioning with explicit lookup references

 The most general form of the contextual substitution rule is to explicitly reference named lookups in the rule.

-###### Example 1.
+###### Example:
 Define two standalone lookups (§[4.e](#4.e)), and then reference them in the input sequence of contextual positioning rules with the keyword `lookup` and the lookup name.

 ```